telerik/blazor-ui/sample-applications/blazor-healthcare-app/BlazorHealthcareApp/readme.md

 The app is organized into four main views:

-- **Patients** — A searchable, sortable, and filterable grid of patients with vitals, risk levels, and lab results.
+- **Patients** — A searchable, sortable, and filterable Grid of patients with vitals, risk levels, and lab results.
 Includes an AI Assistant panel and Excel export.
-- **Patient Profile** — Detailed view of an individual patient showing basic information, recent vitals (heart rate, blood pressure, O₂ saturation, temperature), a rich-text editor for clinical notes, and lab results.
+- **Patient Profile** — Detailed view of an individual patient showing basic information, recent vitals (heart rate, blood pressure, oxygen saturation, temperature), a rich-text editor for clinical notes, and lab results.
-- **Schedule** — A multi-view scheduler (day, week, month, agenda) for managing appointments, paired with a daily task list that supports search and inline task creation.
+- **Schedule** — A multi-view Scheduler (day, week, month, agenda) for managing appointments, paired with a daily task list that supports search and inline task creation.
 - **Clinical Analytics** — Charts tracking patient vitals over time (systolic/diastolic BP, heart rate, SpO₂, temperature), alert distribution, and a risk assessment gauge.

 <div align="center" style="margin: 25px 0;">